Over the years, Timberline has developed a number of policies.

 - If, after your best efforts, your child says “I don’t want to go to camp,” you might want to look at an alternative for the upcoming summer.
 Maybe when his or her friends report back on their camp experiences, he or she will want to be a camper next year.

 - If possible, make a visit to Timberline Ranch.
-Tours are usually offered in June.
+Tours are usually offered in the Spring.
 If not, look at a camp DVD or visit the camp website.

 - Have your child experience success in another type of overnight stay away from you – like a sleep-over – prior to going to camp.